Contact the Central American Group to make your manufacturing investment in Costa Rica.

-According to the GPI, the life sciences and medical devices, software, information technology, and business services sectors accounted for 60% of FDI inflow projects in Costa Rica last year.
+According to the GPI, the life sciences and medical devices, software, information technology, and business services sectors accounted for 60% of foreign direct investment (FDI) inflow projects in Costa Rica last year.

-Investment in Costa Rica is the world’s most robust in relation to the size of the nation’s economy.
+Investment in Costa Rica is the world’s most robust in relation to the size of its economy.

 This is reflected in this year’s Greenfield Performance Index, in which Costa Rica obtained a score of 11.4.
 This result means that the Central American country attracted eleven times the amount of new foreign direct investment that could be expected given the size of its economy.